criccadamus/wow-ui/elvui/fonts/new-fonts.md

 ## Restart the game

-> Every time this addon updates will break this edit; make a backup somewhere and readd the fonts and the lines after updating `ElvUI`.
+Every time `ElvUI` gets an update it will break this edit; make sure you have a backup somewhere and re-add the font files and the lines after updating it.